juanitogan/godot-firebase-lite/README.md

 var ref : FirebaseReference = db.get_reference_lite("some/path/to/data")
 ```

-If not using [Firebase array fakies](https://firebase.googleblog.com/2014/04/best-practices-arrays-in-firebase.html) (and you shouldn't) always use `get_reference_lite()` instead of `get_reference()`.
-Array fakies are a headache to code for.
-The light version of this method still supports them as whole objects in case that fits your use case for them.
+You should always use `get_reference_lite()` instead of `get_reference()` if not using [Firebase array fakies](https://firebase.googleblog.com/2014/04/best-practices-arrays-in-firebase.html) (and you shouldn't be using them).
+Array fakies are a headache to code for behind the scenes.
+If you do use array fakies, the lite version of this method still supports them somewhat (as whole objects) in case that fits your use case for them.
 Otherwise, the heavier version makes a good effort in supporting array fakies in all sorts of crazy ways... but testing it fully has exhausted me a bit too much for a feature I don't need.
+Too many edge cases.
 Maybe someone with a bigger brain will tackle it harder (or rewrite it the lazier-but-slower way).

 After you get a ref to a node, you can start issuing [CRUD methods](docs/database.md#ref-methods) against it.